 Mundy was a host of WQXR's new music station, Q2music, from 2012-2015 and is currently working on a podcast to be launched fall 2019.
 Her compositions have been featured on the Resonant Bodies Festival, Chance and Circumstance Festival, Periapsis Music and Dance festival, Higher Ground festival and Broad Statements.
 She has lectured on writing for voice and participated in readings, workshops and performances of student compositions at institutions including Columbia University, Princeton, Yale, Stanford, Cornell, McGill, and Juilliard.
 Mundy studied at the Contemporary Performance Program at the Manhattan School of Music, and the Faculty of Music at the University of Toronto.

-Aside from making music, Charlotte enjoys meditating, seeing brand new theatre and visual art, trying new food, browsing at Enfleurage and Kalustyan's, reading, running, riding boats of all sizes and taking flying trapeze classes.
+When she’s not making music Charlotte enjoys seeing brand new theatre and visual art, browsing at Enfleurage and Kalustyan's, reading, running, riding boats of all sizes and taking flying trapeze classes.
 She was raised in Toronto by a treasurer and a cheese merchant and currently resides in Brooklyn.
-Anyone who has made it to the end of this bio is cordially invited to subscribe to the Mundy Monthly newsletter and follow @charl_ttemundy on Instagram.
+Please subscribe to the Mundy Monthly newsletter and follow @charl_ttemundy on Instagram.